Skip to main content Link Search Menu Expand Document (external link)

 What will the VTC of an inverter look like?

 The purpose of plotting a VTC (typically obtained from device measurements, i.e: we supply input voltages at intervals and measure the output) is to help us to determine whether or not a digital device can be used as a combinational logic device.
-In other words, we obtain the VTC so that we can find a set of four voltage specifications: \(V_{ol}\), \(V_{oh}\), \(V_{il}\), and \(V_{ih}\) for the device so that the device obeys the static discipline.
+We plot the VTC so that we can find a set of four voltage specifications: \(V_{ol}\), \(V_{oh}\), \(V_{il}\), and \(V_{ih}\) for the device so that the device obeys the static discipline.

-Can a given device be used as a combinational logic device?
+Determining if a digital device can be used as a combinational logic device

 You can quickly tell if a digital device can be potentially be used as a combinational logic device iff: you can find a set of these four voltage specifications: \(V_{ol}\), \(V_{oh}\), \(V_{il}\), and \(V_{ih}\) whereby its VTC curve does not cross the forbidden zone and that \(V_{ol}\)< \(V_{il}\) < \(V_{ih}\) < \(V_{oh}\).